mwganson/pdwrapper/README.md

 ## Changelog
+* 0.2021.10.13.rev3 Changed Offset booleans to floats to allow for individual offsetting, and also enable removing a couple properties<br/>
+  since these can act as booleans by testing against 0.0.
 * 0.2021.10.13.rev2 Lots of bug fixes
 * 0.2021.10.12.rev2 Lots of changes since 0.2021.10.08
 * Gone are the WireWrapper functions -- feature bloat -- needs to be a separate macro